 Each item will have a due date at checkout.
 Please note this date since this can prevent overdue fine and book replacement charges.
 Please be aware that items can be recalled from you, often resulting in a new and earlier due date.
 (Please see information under “Recalls”.)
 Checking “My Account” on Smart Search or InfoHawk helps manage library checkouts.

 Items can be returned at any time to the outside return slots built into the north and south sides of the Main Library.
-These slots are labeled “Book Depository.”
+There are also return slots inside the east entrance available when that door is open.
+These slots are labeled “Books” and “Media.”

 If you need an item that is checked out, you are encouraged to recall it.
 Simply click “Request” in Smart Search or the “Recall” link in InfoHawk.
 The person who has the item will be contacted by the library and given a new due date.
 This date is usually a week from the date the recall is placed.
 When the item is returned, you’ll receive a notice that it is available for pick-up at the library of your choosing or delivered to a campus office.
 You can also initiate an interlibrary loan request for the item.